Durga-Katreddi/Durga-Katreddi/README.md

 ### Hey Techiee!!!!! 👋

-*Passionate about leveraging advanced data science techniques to drive business value and make social impact.
-With a penchant for pythonic code and thrives in the nuance of structured and normal distributions.*
+*Passionate about developing large language models (LLMs) and leveraging advanced data science techniques to drive business value and impact.
+Enjoys working in data science, data analytics, and machine learning, with a focus on crafting efficient and effective solutions.*

 ## 🎓 Education
 - **Master of Science, Data Science**